zoevanhavre/zoevanhavre.github.io/talks/Feb2016_WOMBAT/ZvH_WombatSlides.md

-## A short story | overfitted mixtures and Alzheimer's Disease
+# A short story about Alzheimer's Disease| featuring... overfitted mixture models!

 ## Key background

+Alzheimer's Disease (AD) currently affects over 342,800 Australians, and this number is expected to rise to 900,000 by 2050.

+Cognitive changes indicated something is amiss, but these occur late in the disease ($\geq$ 20 years).

+During this time, AD causes irreversible damage to the brain:

+- accumulation of **amyloid $\beta$**,
+- neurofibrillary tangles,
+- overall atrophy.

+To better researchand treat AD, we need to be able to treat it earlier.

-### What you need to know
+## What you need to know

 - Alzheimer's Disease (AD) is something we need to address
 - disease development is very slow
-- no cognitive changes for $\geq$ 20 years
+- cognitive changes indetectable for $\geq$ 20 years
-- once changes evident, extensive physical damage
-    - Amyloid $\beta$ deposits
-    - Neuro tangles
-    - Atrophy
 - Tests which assess physical change are $ $ $ and intrusive